pietercolpaert/ldfetch/README.md

 Adding browsing features (although I do not have a concrete use case for this today):
  * Optionally keeps a history which allows you to jump back, forward, or study the list of visited URIs
  * Able to stop loading a request
- * Refresh a page based on HTTP caching headers (max-age and/or poll for e-tag changes?
+ * Refresh a page based on HTTP caching headers (max-age and/or poll for eTag changes?
 Or just ping when the current page is out of date?)

 Automatically exploiting Hydra links, such as hydra:next, hydra:previous, hydra:search, hydra:filter, etc. The Linked Data Fragments client for recognizing Triple Pattern Fragment and the Linked Connections client for recognizing an lc: departureTimeQuery